Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Background

-where $\Delta f$ is the \acrfull{scs}.
-Regardless of the selected numerology, each radio frame is of duration $10~\si{\milli\second}$, which is divided into $10$ subframes of duration $1~\si{\milli\second}$ each.
-However, each subframe may contain a variable number of slots depending on the selected numerology.
-The numerology, specified by $\mu \in \{0, 1, \ldots, 6\}$, determines the \acrshort{scs} via \eqref{eqn:numerology}.
+where $\Delta f$ is the Sub-Carrier Spacing (SCS).
+Regardless of the selected numerology, each radio frame is of duration $10~\si{\milli\second}$, which is divided into $10$ sub-frames of duration $1~\si{\milli\second}$ each.
+However, each sub-frame may contain a variable number of slots depending on the selected numerology.
+The numerology, specified by $\mu \in \{0, 1, \ldots, 6\}$, determines the SCS via \eqref{eqn:numerology}.

-There are six physical channels defined in the physical layer of 5G, each with unique functions.
-The \acrfull{pbch} broadcasts synchronization parameters from the \acrshort{gnb} to the \acrshort{ue} devices to identify the network, whereas the \acrfull{prach} provides a random access based initial access signal for the \acrshort{ue} to connect to the \acrshort{gnb}.
-The \acrfull{pdcch} and \acrfull{pucch} carry control signals to manage data transmission, i.e. scheduling information, power management, resource management, and message acknowledgment.
-Finally, the \acrfull{pdsch} and \acrfull{pusch} provide the downlink and uplink shared data channels between the \acrshort{gnb} and \acrshort{ue}s, respectively.
+From this numerology configuration we can look at the Time-Division Duplex (TDD) split configuration\footnote{Only available while operating in TDD mode.}, and the channel bandwidth.
+A TDD configuration has the following parameters: periodicity, uplink slots, downlink slots, uplink symbols, and downlink symbols.
+The possible periodicity value that can be used for a given system is determined by the SCS.
+Using the combination of SCS and periodicity, the number of slots per period can be determined.
+The number of total slots per period can be any arrangement of uplink, downlink, and flexible slots; this can be configured by the user and the 3GPP standard does not specify any specific TDD configurations.

-The communication requirements of \acrshort{fl} may align with the 5G capabilities.
-However, it is important to note that \acrshort{5gnr} is an asymmetric access technology (i.e., the downlink will always be greater than the uplink) designed for commercial user applications that are download intensive.
-Moreover, commercial radios follow that design and physical implementations using open-source components may include limitations when compared to commercial deployments, which we study in this paper.
+The communication requirements of FL may align with the 5G capabilities.
+However, it is important to note that commercial mid-band NR deployments are often configured with DL-heavy TDD patterns, as is our OAI/OAIBox deployment under the tested configurations.
+Moreover, commercial radios follow that design and physical implementations using open-source components may include limitations when compared to commercial deployments, which we address in this paper.